 (darkness): an area of the unspeakable. a part of my soul unwritten. perhaps it doesn’t stand the touch, perhaps not even the view. nothing can look at it, because it’s an open wound – unscarred, still bleeding. violence is implied, yes. is music-making a way to touch upon the unbearable? deep-listening is a descent into shaded valleys and canyons of complexities of psyche. but then again, dancing to that cut in the groove means fitness to climb the mountain passes and to explore more shadowlands.

-Thanks to my special people for encouragement, support, care and inspiration: Nina, Luka, Asja, Barbi, Moni and my dearest parents.
+Thanks to special people for encouragement, support, care and inspiration: Nina, Luka, Asja, Barbi, Moni and dearest parents.